Buchan Caves Reserve Flood and Fire Recovery

 December 2023 flood

-Further to the Black Summer Bushfires, Buchan Caves Reserve experienced an extreme flooding event on Boxing Day 2023.
+On Boxing Day 2023, the Buchan Caves Reserve experienced an extreme flooding event.

-More than 60 millimetres of rain fell in 30 minutes, causing major damage.
-Buildings and bridges were inundated, with large volumes of debris and silt spread throughout the reserve.
-The road network was severely damaged, with 700 metres of asphalt surface stripped away by floodwaters.
-During the initial clean-up phase more than 250 tonnes of debris was cleared.
+More than 60 millimetres of rain fell in 30 minutes.
+The flood caused major damage to buildings and bridges.
+The road network was also severely damaged.
+During the initial clean-up phase more than 250 tonnes of debris was cleared away.

 You can find out more and subscribe to Buchan Caves Reserve recovery projects updates below.